Even before COVID-19 hit, the majority of rent payments were being made via paper check, cash, or money order.

 - Resident Engagement & Communication

-1. Onsite Staff Change Management & Training
+1. On-Site Staff Training

 You can’t expect to install new property technology, train your staff once, and never think about it again.
 A periodic review of best practices is necessary to keep up with new features and updates.

 Provide an on-demand training arsenal for your team